alexfernandez/loadtest/README.md

 #### `--timeout milliseconds`

 Timeout for each generated request in milliseconds.
-Default value provided by Node.js client is 3000.
-Setting this to 0 disables timeout.
+Setting this to 0 disables timeout (default).

 #### `-R requestGeneratorModule.js`